AliyevaNargiz/web-log-analyzer/README.md

 ### Why Use This?

-- **Understand your traffic** - See when and how people use your website
+- **Understand traffic** - See when and how people use your website
 - **Find problems** - Quickly spot errors and issues
 - **Make better decisions** - Use data to improve your site
 - **Handle big files** - Process millions of log entries quickly using Apache Spark